zygotecnologia/guides/style/ruby/README.md

 ### Array trailing comma

-Use a trailing comma in an Array that spans more than 1 line[link]
+Use a trailing comma in an Array that spans more than one line.

 ```ruby
 # good